 - The speeds on a road impact how safe other road users feel to walk, bike, or travel with their children on that same road.

 Community engagement was held between 22 March and 26 April 2021.
-An update on this engagement will be provided here once all feedback has been collated.

 How speed reviews work